juanc07/ImageHelper/ReadMe.txt

-// Image helper using python and opencv to resize, scale, make it hires or lowres or removing red, green or blue from image
+// Image helper project is a set of smalltools that used python and opencv to resize, scale, make it hires or lowres or removing red, green or blue from image
+// i will add more in the future if i have more time again

 //Be aware that this helpers have a dependencies that you need to install first